Separius/awesome-sentence-embedding/README.md

 ## About This Repo

 * well there are some awesome-lists for word embeddings and sentence embeddings, but all of them are outdated and more importantly incomplete
-* this repo will also be incomplete! but I try my best to find and include all the papers with pretrained models(so I have a strong bias toward papers with code and pretrained models)
+* this repo will also be incomplete, but I try my best to find and include all the papers with pretrained models
-* this is not a typical awesome list, it has tables! but I guess it's ok and much better than just some lists
+* this is not a typical awesome list because it has tables but I guess it's ok and much better than just a huge list
 * if you find any mistakes or find another paper or anything please send a pull request and help me to keep this list up to date
 * to be honest I'm not 100% sure how to represent this data and if you think there is a better way (for example by changing the table headers) please send a pull request and let us discuss it
 * enjoy!